liuyangly25/Behavior_Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-The model collected a large amount of data to reduce overfitting (22,626 images).
+The model contains dropout layers in order to reduce overfitting (model.py lines 78).
+Also the model collected a large amount of data to reduce overfitting (22,626 images).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 21).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 81).

+The model also used 3 cameras, which has correction for left and right cameras (model.py line 35)

 #### 4. Appropriate training data